ke222pf/ke222pf.github.io/_posts/2017-11-09-opengraph.markdown

 Open graph enables the possibility to create links with graphical content.
 When i implementede Open Graph I created a new file in `_includes`, `opengraph.html`. in `opengraph.html` I applyed Basic Metadata, with title, type, image and url.
-To make the Open Graph to work i include it in `head.html`.
+To make the Open Graph work i include it in `head.html`.
 ### My opengraph.html
 ```